Asset Management Committee

 - Develop appropriate systems and processes to implement approved policies.
 Ensure appropriate communication to all constituents and ongoing review of approved policies.

-- The Associate VP of Finance and Compliance will obtain input from an advisory committee of volunteers and outside professionals who will review Trust management investments and activities.
-The Associate VP of Finance and Compliance will then report to the Committee.
+- The Sr. Director of Compliance Services will obtain input from an advisory committee of volunteers and outside professionals who will review Trust management investments and activities.
+Summary information will be provided to the Committee as needed or when action is required.

 - Develop recommendations for the handling of contributed assets falling within and outside of established policies and presenting the plans to the Chairperson of the Committee for action.